hanabi/hanabi.github.io/misc/push-to-talk.md

 ### The Beginning

-The following is the story of why we use push-to-talk in the *Hyphenated Group*:
+The following is the story of why we use push-to-talk in the *H-Group*:

 - Alice, Bob, Cathy, and Donald played Hanabi together every day.
 They played online using the website of [Hanab Live](https://hanab.live) and used [Discord](https://discord.com/) for voice-chat.
 - As a group, they developed norms and a shared culture.